Ninshubur: Other associations

-In Girsu, Ninshubur was the spouse of Meslamtaea, a name used to refer to Nergal in early sources from southern Mesopotamian cities.
-Marcos Such-Gutiérrez notes that it is possible that this tradition was also known in Adab, where Ninshubur appears alongside Meslamtaea in two lists of offerings.
-Frans Wiggermann notes that the pairing of Nergal with Ninshubur is unusual, as she was the only goddess sometimes regarded as his wife who had a well defined role other than that of his spouse, the other exception being Ereshkigal.
-He assumes that since many of Nergal's attested spouses, such as Mammitum or Admu, were possibly associated with the earth, this role of Ninshubur was tied to her function as "lady of the earth."
-No other examples of Ninshubur being regarded as another deity's wife are known.
-A single source refers to Ninshubur as Nergal's sukkal rather than wife.
-Dina Katz on the basis of the connection between those two deities suggests that a tradition connecting Ninshubur to the underworld might have existed in early periods, but notes that no potential references to it occur in any sources postdating the Old Babylonian period.

 In Mari Kakka, a local healing goddess, attested only in personal names, was associated with Ninshubur, but also with the medicine goddess Ninkarrak.
-This deity most likely should be regarded as distinct from Kakka, the sukkal of Anshar, known from the god list An = Anum, where the medicine goddess Kakka appears separately in Ninkarrak's section, and from the later myth Enuma Elish.
-Ninshubur was identified with the latter Kakka in An = Anum but only in the specific role of "one who holds the great scepter."
+This deity most likely should be regarded as distinct from Kakka, the sukkal of Anshar, known from the god list An = Anum (where the medicine goddess Kakka appears separately in Ninkarrak's section) and from the later myth Enuma Elish.
+Ninshubur was identified with the latter Kakka in An = Anum, but only in the specific role of "one who holds the great scepter" (tablet I, line 31).
+The connection is not yet attested in the Old Babylonian An = Anum forerunner, in which Kakka occurs in a context indicating the female deity is meant.
+According to Ryan D. Winters it is possible that the male Kakka was a secondary development and his role in literary texts was patterned on male Ninshubur.

 A single Old Babylonian letter associates Ninshubur with Lugalnamtarra, a deity possibly analogous to Namtar, and invokes both of them to bless the recipient.
 Lugalnamtarra, as well as a deity whose name was written as dSUKKAL, who according to Odette Boivin might be analogous to Ninshubur, both appear in association with Shamash in texts from the archives of the First Sealand dynasty in place of his usual attendants (such as Bunene).
 Akurduana, one of the kings of Sealand, included the title "servant of Utu and Ninshubur" in his royal titulature.
 In Isin, Ninshubur was seemingly instead incorporated into the entourage of the medicine goddess Ninisina.
+She accordingly appears in the Isin god list in the section enumerating deities linked to both Ninisina and Inanna.
+Other members of this group who shared this status include Ninigizibara and Ninḫinuna.
 Frans Wiggermann states an attestation of Ninshubur appearing alongside Alammuš in the court of Nanna is also known.
+In the Early Dynastic Abu Salabikh god list she appears next Nanna's wife Ningal.
 In Malgium in the Old Babylonian period, she seemingly fulfilled the role of a sukkal in relation to Ulmašītum.
+In Nippur at least in the sphere of cult she was linked to the circle of the local goddess Nintinugga.